Program Details

 Learning Outcomes

-- augment their cross-cultural understanding through interaction with British and international students and community members;
+- augment your cross-cultural understanding through interaction with British and international students and community members;

 - gain appreciation of the academic culture of the UK and differences between the British and US educational systems through direct enrollment;